seinecle/vosviewer-tutorials/docs/generated-slides/subdir/importing-en_temp_slides.md

 ==  !

 - The manual of vosviewer is included as a pdf file in the zip when downloading the software.
+- Vosviewer tutorials website, from which these slides are linked: https://seinecle.github.io/vosviewer-tutorials/

 ==  The end!